This site uses cookies

 What Is User Interface

-For practical purposes, think back to the last time you used a website.
+To illustrate this, think about the last time you visited a website.
 What actions did you take?
-You probably clicked something (or entered a drop-down menu or another interactive element).
-That's the User Interface at work!
+You likely clicked on something or used a drop-down menu or another interactive feature.
+That’s the User Interface in action!

 Importance Of UI